 - Aachen: Also known as "Aken" in Dutch, "Aix-la-Chapelle" in French, "Akwizgran" in Polish, and "Oche" in the local dialect, there seems to be a different name for Aachen in every language but English (which uses the Standard German version—except in older works, which might use the French).
 An old Imperial city, Aachen was a famous spa town since Roman times, was the favourite residence of Charlemagne, and site of coronation of most Holy Roman emperors until the 16th century.
 Sitting directly on the Dutch and Belgian borders, Aachen was the first city to be taken by the US Army in 1944.
 Nowadays tries to "break free" of the weight of all that history by wholeheartedly embracing the future, i.e. toting the banners of RWTH Aachen University as though the school already owns half the place.
 It's essentially supposed to be (and is advertised as) a German counterpart to MIT or the Russian MIPT — while considered the best of all German universities in the various engineering fields and one of the best in the hard sciences, it's not quite there yet.

 - Bielefeld: Does not exist... or so the internet would like you to believe.
+In fact, the rumor of its non-existence is almost the only thing mentioned about it on its Wikivoyage page.
 The pharma watchdog group in The Constant Gardener is based on a real-life one based in Bielefeld.

-- Köln (Cologne): The largest city in the state, and whose English name is the namesake of the perfume (the city still produces Eau de Cologne).
+- Köln (Cologne): The largest city in the state, and whose English (originally French) name is the namesake of the perfume (the city still produces Eau de Cologne).
 Köln is famous for its carnival, intense rivalry with Düsseldorf, a large gay population and, above all, its cathedral, which largely survived Allied bombing at the end of World War II (most likely because the bombers used its tall twin spires for navigation), and home to what is claimed to be the bones of the Three Wise Men, enshrined in a gilded box behind the high altar.
+It is home to several institutions of higher education, including one of the largest universities in Europe, the Universität zu Köln (University of Cologne), which at times sports about 60,000 students alone.
 The city has its own dialect, Kölsch, which shares the same name as that of a local beer (thus jokes that Kölsch is the only language one can drink).
 Alarm für Cobra 11 is set in and around Köln, and is the host of the GamesCom, the successor of the Leipziger Games Convention.
 Köln is also home to Konrad Adenauer, first Chancellor of West Germany, who served as mayor during the Weimar Republic.

-- Münster: Centre of the rural Münsterland, deeply Catholic (although it briefly had an Anabaptist semi-communist regime in the 16th century), and said to be the most bicycle-friendly city in Germany.
+- Münster: Centre of the rural Münsterland, deeply Catholic (although it briefly had an Anabaptist semi-communist regime in the 16th century), and said to be the most bicycle-friendly city in Germany (which the people in Erlangen, a 100 000 people town close to Nuremberg would close for themselves).
 It has one of the largest universities with over 40,000 students.
-All in all Münster has over 50,000 students and 30,000 pupils, meaning that more than 25% of the population are either attending school or university.
+All in all, Münster has over 50,000 students and 30,000 pupils, meaning that more than 25% of the population are either attending school or university.

-- Wuppertal: A hotbed of Protestant work ethic amidst a normally Roman Catholic region, Wuppertal is home to Friedrich Engels, and is famous for the Wuppertaler Schwebebahn, a unique suspended monorail system still in operation since 1901.
+- Wuppertal: A hotbed of Protestant work ethic surrounded by Roman Catholic regions, Wuppertal is home to Friedrich Engels and the poet Else Lasker-Schüler, and is famous for the Wuppertaler Schwebebahn, a unique suspended monorail system still in operation since 1901.

 - Mainz: Formerly commonly translated as its French name "Mayence", Mainz is the state capital and home to one of the biggest German TV stations, ZDF.
 Also home of Johannes Gutenberg, inventor of the printing press.
 Until 1803 the chief of the ecclesiastical states of the Holy Roman Empire and seat of the Prince-Archbishop and Elector of Mainz, the "Primate of Germany".